konard/broadcast/README.md

 **"VK API error" message:**
 - Verify access token has `wall` permissions
-- Check if group ID is correct (negative for groups)
+- Check if owner ID is correct (negative for groups, positive for users)
 - Ensure you have admin rights for group posting

 **"Failed to send" messages:**